PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 This basically reads as:
 * For each row in the Nodes table, a PGM node instance is created.
   * For each node instance, a numerical id is generated, which is unique for each value in the Number column.
 This assumes that the Number column is unique in the source table.
-Let's say tha values of the Number column in the Nodes source table are `[101, 102, 103]`, then the generated IDs will be `[0, 1, 2]`.
+Let's say tha values of the Number column in that Nodes source table are `[101, 102, 103]`, then the generated IDs will be `[0, 1, 2]`.
 However, if the source column is not unique, the pgm ids won't be unique as well: `[101, 102, 103, 101] -> [0, 1, 2, 0]`.
   * Under the hood, the table name `Nodes` and the column name `Number` are used to generate these IDs: